 See our Vieste travel guide for our favourite places to eat including some off-the-beaten-track farms in the nearby countryside for excellent fresh produce with local olive oil (great for vegetarians).

-Next time we’d be tempted to hire a private boat to explore the coast alone, but we wouldn’t have known where the grottoes were (or trusted our navigational skills to get in and out).
+Next time we’d be tempted to hire a private boat in Vieste to explore the Gargano coast alone.
+The downside of this is that we wouldn’t have known where the grottoes were (or trusted our navigational skills to get in and out).